Close Search

 Oregon Big Game Hunter Requirements

 Oregon issues their own ID number to hunters and anglers to track them in their system.
-All of your points and information are attached to this number.
-It can be found on your previous year’s Oregon hunting license listed as ODFW ID#.
+All information is attached to this number, including your preference points.

-Hunters 17 years old or younger need to have a hunter education certificate in their possession to hunt big game if they are not enrolled in the youth mentored program.
-Hunters 9-15 years old may hunt without having passed hunter education as long as they are registered for the Youth Mentored Hunter Program.
+Hunters seventeen years old or younger need to have a hunter education certificate in their possession to hunt big game if they are not enrolled in the Mentored Youth Hunter Program.
+Youth ages nine through fifteen may hunt without having passed an approved hunter education program as long as they are registered for the Mentored Youth Hunter Program.

-Oregon has no hunter orange clothing requirements for adults, but hunters under 18 years old must wear a fluorescent orange hat or exterior garment visible from all sides while hunting any game mammal or upland game bird, excluding turkey.
+Oregon has no hunter orange clothing requirements for adults.
+However, anyone under eighteen years old hunting a firearm or muzzleloader must wear a fluorescent orange hat or other exterior garment visible from all sides while hunting any game mammal or upland game bird, excluding turkey.

 Oregon Big Game Age Restrictions

-Youth hunters 12-17 years old may hunt in Oregon.
-Youth applicants must purchase a juvenile hunting license prior to hunting.
-Youth hunters can be 11 years old at the time of applying but must be 12 years old by the time of their hunt.
-Youth 9-11 years old may apply for points only.
+Youth hunters ages twelve through seventeen may apply for tags in Oregon, though they must purchase a juvenile hunting license prior to applying.
+Youth hunters can be eleven years old at the time of applying but must be twelve years old by the time of their hunt.
+Youth ages nine through eleven may apply for points only.

 Oregon Hunting Point Structure

-Oregon has a preference point system for elk, deer, and antelope where 75% of the controlled draw permits will be issued to the applicants with the most points.
-The remaining 25% will be drawn randomly from a pool of all applicants.
+Oregon has a preference point system for elk, deer, and antelope where 75% of controlled draw permits will be issued to applicants with the most points.
 If there are three tags or less issued for a particular hunt, they will be issued to applicants with the most points.
 There is no point system for bighorn sheep or mountain goat.
-If you want to build points for elk, deer, and/or antelope and be guaranteed not to draw, you can apply for points only.
-If applying for points only, the hunt numbers you enter in as your first choice are 199 for buck deer, 299 for elk, and 499 for antelope.
-The point saver code for all 600 series deer hunts, which are mostly antlerless, youth, and spike deer hunts, is 699.
-For 2025, the maximum number of points a non-resident can have for deer and antelope is 32 and for elk is 31.
+If you want to build points for elk, deer, and antelope and be guaranteed that you won’t draw, you can apply for points only.
+For 2026, the maximum number of points on-resident can have is 33 for deer and antelope and 32 for elk.
 Each year, it will increase by one point.
 The only way to lose your points is to draw your first choice.

-Applicants can apply for points only for deer, elk, antelope, and black bear in the main draw, or they may apply for points only during an additional, separate application period from July 1st to November 30th.
+Applicants can apply for “points only” for deer, elk, antelope, and black bear in the main draw, or they may apply for “points only” during a separate application period from July 1 to November 30.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!